 Lawrence Jordan, ACE

-Lawrence is a veteran feature film and television editor who has worked with many of the top creatives at the world’s largest entertainment companies, including Time Warner, Sony, Fox, MGM, HBO, Netflix and Disney.
-He has supervised creative aspects of the post-production process on over 45 feature films and television shows with budgets ranging from 1 million to upwards of 80 million dollars.
-He is currently editing his latest feature film, “6tuplets” starring Marlon Wayans, Bresha Webb & Molly Shannon for Netflix.
+Lawrence Jordan is an Emmy and ACE Eddie nominated veteran feature film and television editor who has worked with many of the top creatives at the world’s largest entertainment companies including, Warner Bros, Sony Pictures, Fox, MGM, HBO, Netflix, and Disney.
+He has supervised creative aspects of the post-production process on over 50 feature films and television shows with budgets ranging from 100K to upwards of 80 million dollars.
+His latest project is the independent feature film, “Later Days” for directors Sandy Sternshein & Brad Ridell.

 With a passion for technology, Lawrence was fortunate to have the opportunity to be one of the earliest adopters of digital, non-linear, editing workflows.
-Along the way he became an adjunct professor at the American Film Institute’s Center for Advanced Studies, and created and taught courses on non-linear editing at UCLA.
-He has also been a consultant and speaker for companies such as Apple, Adobe,and Avid Technology.
+As such, he became an adjunct professor at the American Film Institute’s Center for Advanced Studies where he created and taught courses on digital non-linear editing at UCLA.
+He has also been a consultant and speaker for Apple, Adobe, Avid Technology and others.
 Jordan has also written articles for periodicals including American Cinematographer, Editors Guild Magazine, DV and MacWorld.

 Jordan also created 2-pop.com, an Internet community dedicated to providing information about Apple’s revolutionary new post-production software, Final Cut Pro.
 2-pop quickly became the premier web destination for the rapidly growing digital video marketplace and was a catalyst for FCP user group communities worldwide.
-It was later acquired by Creative Planet.
+It was later acquired by the Creative Planet Network.